ConPaaS-team/conpaas/docs/installation.rst

 Frontend installation
 =====================
 As for the Director, only Debian versions 6.0 (Squeeze) and 7.0 (Wheezy) are supported, and no external APT repository should be enabled.
+In a typical setup, Director and Frontend are installed on the same host.
+However such does not need to be the case.

 The ConPaaS Frontend can be downloaded from http://www.conpaas.eu/dl/cpsfrontend-1.1.0.tar.gz.